mapillary/OpenSfM/doc/source/building.rst

 See this `Dockerfile <https://github.com/paulinus/opensfm-docker-base/blob/master/Dockerfile>`_ for the commands to install all dependencies on Ubuntu 16.04.
 The steps are

-1. Install OpenCV, Boost Python, NumPy, SciPy using apt-get
+1. Install OpenCV, NumPy, SciPy using apt-get
 2. Install python requirements using pip
 3. Clone, build and install OpenGV following the receipt in the Dockerfile
 4. `Build and Install <http://ceres-solver.org/installation.html>`_ the Ceres solver from its source using the ``-fPIC`` compilation flag.